 How Encryption Works

-Once encrypted, the message literally becomes a jumbled mess of random characters.
-But, equipped with the secret passcode I text you, you can decrypt it and find the original message.
+Once encrypted, the message becomes a jumbled mess of random characters.
+But, equipped with the key I send you, you can decrypt it and find the original message.

 Come on over for hot dogs and soda!

-Whether it’s in transit like our hot dog party email or resting on your hard drive, encryption works to keep prying eyes out of your business—even if they happen to somehow gain access to your network or system.
-If you want to learn more about how encryption helps protect business data, you can read our article on how encryption aids cloud security.
+Whether it’s in transit like our hot dog party email or resting on your hard drive, encryption works to keep prying eyes out of your business—even if they happen to gain access to your network or system.

-The technology comes in many forms, with key size and strength generally being the biggest differences in one variety from the next.
+The technology comes in many forms, with key size and strength generally being the most significant differences in one variety to the next.